 - Conference Location: CUNY Graduate Center, 365 Fifth Avenue, New York, NY 10016

 The PCE 2016 conference will feature keynote addresses, a variety of presentations, workshops, panel discussions, small groups, encounter groups, professional development, as well as social and tourism related activities.

 Here is a PDF version of our conference program and schedule (version 4, part A).

 *Please note we are offering the program as a developing draft document, so please be aware that newer/edited drafts will be released leading up to the conference.

 There will be a two day pre-conference workshop on Motivational Interviewing located at the Columbia University School of Social Work.
 This two-day workshop will be led by MI founder William Miller.
 Social Work CE credits will be offered at this workshop through Columbia University.
-Additionally, there will be a post-conference La Jolla Program encounter group to begin on Sunday July 24th in the evening located at the Court Hotel.
+The La Jolla Program encounter group has been canceled as of 6/28/16.